-You can ask the Citizens Advice consumer service for help and support with this process.
+You can ask Advice Direct Scotland's energy advice service for help and support with this process.
 They will refer all clients they identify as being vulnerable, threatened with disconnection or been disconnected to their Extra Help Unit .
 They have the power to investigate any complaint about actual or threatened disconnection, and complaints from vulnerable clients.

 If you are unhappy with the response from your supplier, or the problem has not been sorted out after 8 weeks from when you made your complaint, you can take your complaint to Ombudsman Services: Energy.
 This is an independent organisation which will investigate your complaint and make recommendations about what should be done to put things right.
 See the next section Useful contacts for contact details.